AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 This project is deployed in GitHub.
 Below are the steps on how to deploy a repository.

-1. From the main page of the project, select settings in the menu bar just below the project’s name.
+1. From the main page of the repository, select `Settings` in the menu bar just below the project’s name.
-2. Inside settings,  scroll down to the Page menu in the left hand side menu bar.
-Click Page.
+2. Within Settings, scroll down from the left hand side menu bar.
+Click `Page`.
-3. In the source section, change none to main from the dropdown branch options and save it.
+3. In the source section, change none to `main` from the dropdown branch options and click `Save`.
 4. A message prompts just above it, announcing your site is ready to be published.
 5. Wait for a few seconds, and refresh the page.
-6. The message will change with a check mark stating the site is published and a link provided.
+6. The message will change with a check mark stating the site is published and a link is provided.

 [Back to Top](#table-of-contents)

 ## Credits

+### Code
-* dcode Tutorials: for some knowledge in setting up buttons
+* dcode Tutorials: for some knowledge in setting up buttons and how to use the local storage.
-* Javascript academy tutorial for the responsive navigation bar
+* [JavaScript Academy Tutorial](https://www.youtube.com/watch?v=OjQP7rPwJyE&t=334s) for the responsive navigation bar.
-* [Css tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for a complete guide of flexbox
+* [Css tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for a complete guide of flexbox.
-* Kevin Powell - for the video tutorials that guided me through out this project
+* Kevin Powell - for the video tips.
-* Anton Kalinin Codepen - for some guides in building this project
+* Anton Kalinin Codepen - for some guides in building this project.
-* Geeks for Geeks: Javascript code to shuffle an array of numbers
+* Geeks for Geeks: Javascript code to shuffle an array of numbers.
-* Jonas Schmetdmann (Udemy) - for teaching Javascript
+* Jonas Schmetdmann (Udemy) - for teaching Javascript.
-* Team 11 WishTree Holiday Hackathon - for some guides they provided during December Hackathon
+* Team 11 WishTree Holiday Hackathon - for some guides they provided during December Hackathon.
 * MDN WebDocs
 * W3schools
 * Stackoverflow
-* [Better Dev](https://www.better.dev/javascript-array-filter-method) for teaching the filter method of array
+* [Better Dev](https://www.better.dev/javascript-array-filter-method) for the filter method of array guide.
-* Timer (Walter Nascimiento) <!-- add link-->
+* [Walter Nascimento](https://dev.to/walternascimentobarroso/creating-a-timer-with-javascript-8b7) for setting the timer tutorial from dev.to.
+* [Code grepper](https://www.codegrepper.com/code-examples/javascript/remove+button+disabled+js) for the disabled attribute guide.
+* [Web Dev Simplified](https://youtu.be/MBaw_6cPmAw) for the video tutorial how to create a modal.

+### Content
+* Speed Reading app
+* Librain: Schulte Table - for the idea

+### Media

+* All the images used as icons and background are my own illustrations created from MediBang paint based on the Super Mario games.

 [Back to Top](#table-of-contents)

 #### Special Thanks & Acknowledgements:

-* Team 11 🤜
+* To all the members of Team 11 🤜 (Marina, Anthony, Chris and Debbie) December Hackathon
+* My mentor
+* To my family and friends, and most of all my daughter, Sophia, my inspiration.

-###### <i>Disclaimer: This project was created for educational use only as part of Portfolio Project 2</i>
+###### <i>Disclaimer: This project was created for educational use only as part of my Portfolio Project 2</i>

 [Back to Top](#table-of-contents)